wp-plugins/events-maker/readme.txt

 2. screenshot-2.png
 3. screenshot-3.png
 4. screenshot-4.png
-5. screenshot-4.png
+5. screenshot-5.png
-6. screenshot-4.png
+6. screenshot-6.png

 == Changelog ==

+= 1.5.0 =
+* New: Events sorting
+* New: Generate iCal button on single event page
+* Tweak: Code rewritten into singleton
+* Tweak: Improved support for Twenty Fifteen theme
+* Tweak: Additional filter hooks for developers

+= 1.4.6 =
+* Tweak: Link to All events in Events List widget

 = 1.4.5 =
 * New: Display event category color in events list in admin
-* New: Hungarian translation, thanks to Mészáros Tamás
+* New: Hungarian translation, thanks to Meszaros Tamas

 = 1.4.4 =
 * New: Event gallery